© Thomas M Perkins/Shutterstock.com

 But that preapproval letter is just one of the first refreshment stations of the homebuying marathon, not the finish line.

 Just before closing, a lender will re-examine a prospective buyer's financial situation -- complete with a recent copy of the credit history and other updated information.

 If those numbers have changed for the worse (salary decrease, higher card balances, new lines of credit), then the applicant could get clocked with a higher interest rate or even lose the loan.
 "The number of buyers who get denied is significant," Phipps says.

-What the agent wishes you knew: Never get new loans or start using credit cards more heavily until after you've actually closed on the home.
+What the agent wishes you knew: Never get new loans or start using credit cards more heavily until after you've actually closed on the house.

-Even better, retain your frugality until you've been in the home for a few months and have a good sense of how homeownership affects your finances, Phipps says.
+Even better, continue your frugality until you've been in the house for a few months and have a good sense of how homeownership impacts your finances, Phipps says.

 RATE SEARCH: Get prequalified for a mortgage today.